 - Aesthetic Appeal: They add a traditional yet sophisticated look to any home.

-- Eco-Friendly Options: Bricks made from recycled materials like fly ash can reduce construction-related carbon emissions.
+- Eco-Friendly Options: Bricks from recycled materials like fly ash can reduce construction-related carbon emissions.

 Despite its benefits, brick has some downsides: